 First of all, it’s pronounced kerr-EH-ta-row, with an emphasis on the second syllable.
 And it is a state in the center of Mexico, whose capital is Santiago de Querétaro, although everyone refers to it as simply Querétaro.

-During our trip we took a walking tour of Santiago de Querétaro, visited a newly discovered archeological zone called El Cerrito, visited a Friexenet winery and camped at El Jabalí, an ecotourism campground.
+During our trip, we took a walking tour of Santiago de Querétaro, visited a newly discovered archeological zone called El Cerrito, visited a Freixenet winery, and camped at El Jabalí, an ecotourism campground.